Cray-HPE/docs-csm/operations/network/management_network/aruba/ospfv2.md

 show ip route ospf
 ```

-## Expected Results
+## Expected results

 1. Administrators can enable OSPF globally on the switch
-2. Administrators can enable OSPF on the loopback, SVI or routed interfaces
+1. Administrators can enable OSPF on the loopback, SVI or routed interfaces
-3. The output of the `show` commands looks correct
+1. The output of the `show` commands looks correct

 [Back to Index](../README.md)